Learning to Rank Architectures: A Small Model That Guides Neural Architecture Search

 The improvement was actually larger on the transfer datasets than on the original.
 Harder datasets have wider performance spreads, so effective filtering saves more wasted evaluations.

-One detail I liked: architecture #13714 was the best found on both CIFAR-10 and CIFAR-100.
+One detail worth noting: architecture #13714 was the best found on both CIFAR-10 and CIFAR-100.
 Certain architectural motifs appear to be genuinely universal.

-The transfer result makes sense once you think about it.
-All three datasets share the same NAS-Bench-201 architecture space — same operations, same cell topology, same 15,625 possible designs.
+The transfer result is interpretable in retrospect.
+All three datasets share the same NAS-Bench-201 architecture space: same operations, same cell topology, same 15,625 possible designs.
 The predictor learns structural properties: skip connections enable gradient flow, convolution diversity improves feature extraction, efficient topologies reduce overfitting.
-These properties don't depend on whether the downstream task is 10-class or 100-class classification.
+These properties are independent of whether the downstream task is 10-class or 100-class classification.

 The pairwise ranking loss is critical to this.
 A model trained with pure MSE learns the absolute mapping from architecture to CIFAR-10 accuracy.
-That mapping doesn't transfer — CIFAR-100 accuracies live in a completely different range.
-But the relative ordering does transfer, and ranking loss optimizes directly for ordering.
+That mapping does not transfer, as CIFAR-100 accuracies occupy a completely different range.
+The relative ordering, however, does transfer, and ranking loss optimizes directly for ordering.

-I only used 900 of the 15,625 available architectures for training.
+I used only 900 of the 15,625 available architectures for training.
 Scaling to the full dataset would almost certainly improve predictor quality.
-The search algorithm is also deliberately simple — random sampling plus top-k filtering.
-Evolutionary mutations or Bayesian optimization could squeeze more out of each evaluation.
+The search algorithm is also deliberately simple (random sampling plus top-k filtering).
+Evolutionary mutations or Bayesian optimization could extract more from each evaluation.

 The model has no notion of uncertainty.
 It produces point estimates with no indication of confidence.
-I prototyped a variance head but didn't fully evaluate it.
-In principle, uncertainty-aware search would let you selectively evaluate architectures where the predictor is least sure, which should improve both search efficiency and predictor quality over time.
+I prototyped a variance head but did not fully evaluate it.
+In principle, uncertainty-aware search would allow selectively evaluating architectures where the predictor is least confident, which should improve both search efficiency and predictor quality over time.

-And the transfer experiments are all within NAS-Bench-201, where datasets share the same architecture space.
-Transfer across different search spaces would be a much harder and more interesting test.
+The transfer experiments are all within NAS-Bench-201, where datasets share the same architecture space.
+Transfer across different search spaces would be a substantially harder and more interesting test.

 Ranking is the right objective for NAS.
-Spearman 0.78 — achieved by a model with near-zero R² — is sufficient to drive 8-10x sample efficiency gains.
-If you're building architecture predictors, optimize for ordering, not regression.
+Spearman 0.78, achieved by a model with near-zero R², is sufficient to drive 8-10x sample efficiency gains.
+If you are building architecture predictors, optimize for ordering, not regression.

 Small models can learn useful architectural priors.
 This predictor is a tiny transformer with 256 hidden dimensions and 2 layers.
 It trains in 3 minutes on 2 GPUs.
 The representations it learns transfer across datasets with no fine-tuning.

 Zero-shot transfer changes the economics.
 One predictor trained on 900 CIFAR-10 architectures guided effective search on three datasets.
-That's a meaningful reduction in total NAS cost if you're searching across multiple tasks.
+This represents a meaningful reduction in total NAS cost when searching across multiple tasks.

-I'm not planning to follow this up further — it was mainly a way to build intuition about predictor-guided search and see whether the ranking-vs-regression distinction holds up empirically.
+I do not plan to follow this up further; the exercise was mainly a way to build intuition about predictor-guided search and test whether the ranking-vs-regression distinction holds up empirically.
 It does.
-If you're doing NAS on a tabular search space, a small ranking predictor trained on your cheapest dataset is probably worth the 3 minutes it takes to train.
+If you are conducting NAS on a tabular search space, a small ranking predictor trained on your cheapest dataset is likely worth the 3 minutes it takes to train.